aranganath/pytorch-trpo/README.md

 This is a PyTorch implementation of ["Trust Region Policy Optimization (TRPO)"](https://arxiv.org/abs/1502.05477).

-This is code mostly ported from [original implementation by John Schulman](https://github.com/joschu/modular_rl).
+This is code mostly ported from [original implementation by John Schulman](https://github.com/joschu/modular_rl) and forked from [here](https://github.com/ikostrikov/pytorch-trpo).
 In contrast to [another implementation of TRPO in PyTorch](https://github.com/mjacar/pytorch-trpo), this implementation uses exact Hessian-vector product instead of finite differences approximation.

 ## Contributions

-Contributions are very welcome.
-If you know how to make this code better, don't hesitate to send a pull request.
+We are presenting a new method for optimization, called 'Adaptive regularized cubics using L-SR1 hessian approximations'.
+We present the comparitive results with TRPO, forked from [here](https://github.com/ikostrikov/pytorch-trpo).
+All implementations are in pytorch.

 ## Usage